Leerish/NASA/README.md

-on my journey to full stack development NASA mission control is my very first full web app made using MERN stack
+In my journey to become a  full stack developer,  NASA mission control is my very first full web app made using MERN stack